An innovation effort launched earlier this year by a transaction banking trade group has set its sights squarely on blockchain technology.

 To do that, the group moved to hire a former Coinbase employee earlier this year, and in March submitted formal comment to a US banking regulator that is currently weighing its blockchain policymaking approach.

-Hired in January, BAFT senior vice president of payments and emerging technology John Collins – who served as head of government affairs for Coinbase – works directly with policymakers that interact with its member banks.
+, BAFT senior vice president of payments and emerging technology John Collins – who served as head of government affairs for Coinbase – works directly with policymakers that interact with its member banks.

 Now the vice president of international policy at BAFT, Collins said in an interview that the Innovation Council is likely to remain focused on blockchain for the foreseeable future, telling CoinDesk: